Integrability of Conformal Killing Vectors in the Eisenhart Lift of Scalar-Field FLRW Cosmology: Summary Discussion

 In this paper we have studied the integrability conditions of the reduced conformal Killing equations for the Eisenhart-lifted scalar-field system in a flat FLRW universe.
 We have shown that the determinant of the prolonged system gives the nonlinear second-order equation~(\ref{intcond}) for $h=V'/V$.

 We have solved this equation locally.
 The two-parameter regular branch has reproduced exactly the potential family

 which was found earlier in Refs.~\cite{Chiba:2024auh,Chiba:2024iia}.
 We have also shown that the remaining one-parameter branch is singular: the determinant equation cannot be written locally in normal form for $h''$ there, and when we substitute that branch back into the full CKV system, only the trivial CKV remains.
-Thus the reduced determinant condition overcounts solutions on the singular locus.
+Thus, the reduced determinant condition overcounts solutions on the singular locus.

 These results have fixed the local classification of potentials in the $\chi$-independent sector.
 The family~(\ref{potential}) has been shown to be the most general local potential that admits a non-trivial CKV and hence the extra first integral discussed in Refs.~\cite{Chiba:2024auh,Chiba:2024iia}.
 Our analysis has also illustrated a general point.
 After one eliminates the symmetry variables and derives a reduced integrability condition, any singular branch of the reduced equation must be checked against the original symmetry equations.
+It should be emphasized that the classification obtained in this paper is local in $\phi$ and restricted to the sector of CKVs independent of the cyclic Eisenhart coordinate $\chi$.
+On any connected interval where $V\neq0$ and the reduced CKV system is regular, our analysis shows that a non-trivial CKV can arise only from the regular Branch~I family.
+A global classification would require additional analysis of the regularity of the potential and the CKV components on the chosen domain.
+In particular, for the Branch~I potential, possible zeros of $\cos\beta e^{\alpha\phi}+\sin\beta e^{-\alpha\phi}$ may obstruct a global real and smooth definition of $V$, depending on the value of the exponent $-2+\sqrt{6}/\alpha$.
+The treatment of such global regularity is beyond the scope of the present work.

 Several extensions remain open.
 The first direction is the non-flat FLRW case.
 When the spatial curvature is non-zero, the minisuperspace potential picks up an extra term proportional to $a$.
 The lifted metric then depends on $a$ as well as $\phi$, and the simple reduction to a single function $h(\phi)=V'/V$ is lost.
 The CKV system is therefore likely to be more complicated than in the flat case.
 Even so, the same lifted framework has already proved useful in related minisuperspace work \cite{Kan:2021edl,Kan:2022tq}, so this extension looks accessible.
 It would be interesting to see whether positive or negative spatial curvature only deforms the flat-space family found here, or whether it allows new CKV branches.
 The second extension is the multi-field case of Ref.~\cite{Chiba:2024iia}, where one may ask whether an equally sharp classification is possible.